May 10, 2021: The FDA expanded the emergency use authorization of the Pfizer-BioNTech COVID-19 Vaccine to include adolescents 12 through 15.

 |Janssen||February 26, 2021 Webcast||Janssen|

-Does the FDA monitor COVID-19 vaccine safety after approval or authorization?
+Does the FDA monitor COVID-19 vaccine safety after authorization?

 Yes.
 The FDA and the CDC have several systems in place to continually monitor COVID-19 vaccine safety.
 These systems, called “passive surveillance” and “active surveillance” systems, rapidly detect and investigate potential safety problems.
 Systems such as the Vaccine Adverse Event Reporting System (VAERS) and CDC’s text-based v-safe system, which receive reports of adverse events following vaccination, are examples of passive surveillance systems.
 The FDA‘s BEST Initiative is an example of an active surveillance system, which can rapidly analyze information occurring in millions of individuals recorded in large data systems to investigate any safety signals that are identified by VAERS or v-safe.